kaakaa/pflenker.github.io/_sematary/90srewind.md

 That having said, I did experiment with a podcast on my own back then, but it just felt weird talking to no one in particular without a co-host, so I have let that side project silently die.

+*This post is part of my Pet Project Sematary, [click here to get to the first post in this series.](/sematary/start)*